 - GloPent is open for participation to all scholars affiliated with European institutions of higher learning or non-European universities, who are working on research projects on global Pentecostalism and/or Charismatic Christianity at the doctoral level or beyond.
 Participants are invited to join the internet platform, and take part in workshops and publications, subject to the selection, and editing of the GloPent steering group.

 - Steering Group

-- The founding institutions of GloPent formed a steering group, which is intended to keep the network focussed on its primary purpose.
-Each institution is represented by one vote and decisions should be taken by consensus.
-The members of the steering group share the responsibility and work load for all activities and services provided by GloPent, including the selection and editing of submitted content (on the internet platform, or in common publications), determining workshop dates and topics, hosting the workshops, and making decisions regarding the research network.
-The steering group is committed to meet at least once per year.
+- GloPent is managed by a steering group, which keeps the network focussed on its primary purpose.
+The members of the steering group share the responsibility and work load for all activities and services provided by GloPent, including the selection and editing of submitted content (on the internet platform, or in common publications), determining workshop dates and topics, hosting the workshops, and making decisions regarding the research network